Literacy Changes Lives!

 OLC participates in many events to increase literacy skills and promote reading advocacy.
 Through community outreach and support from The United Way, the OLC can put books in empty hands.
 OLC regularly participates in: The United Way’s Day of Caring, Community Wide Play Day, Seuss Science day Juneteenth and more.

-Ozarks literacy council makes a difference!
+Ozarks Literacy Council makes a difference!